The Best Wineries in Tasmania

 The best way to experience their ultra-premium wines is at MONA’s exquisite cellar door.
 Take a seat beneath a bona-fide John Olson masterpiece to sample their iconic wines, which emphasise texture and complexity as well as Sparkling styles.
 There are over 18 to choose from, but if you’re craving something different, selections from their Moo Brew beer label are also available to explore.

-665 Main Road, Berriedale 7011
+665 Main Road, Berriedale, 7011.

-Open daily 9:30am to 5 pm
+Open Friday to Monday, 12pm to 5 pm

 Visit the Moorilla website

 The unique combination of geography, temperate climate and proximity to Bass Strait helps to capture the purity of Tasmania across their range of award-winning wines, with particular emphasis given to Pinot Noir, Chardonnay, Pinot Gris and Riesling along with Sparkling – all estate-grown and bottled for the highest control of the resulting product.

 Tasmania’s largest family-owned winemaker, its cellar door offers tastings of the Pipers Brook, Kreglinger and Ninth Island ranges for you to sample while learning about the vineyard’s history, with a café offering a seasonal menu of locally-sourced produce that makes for a perfect grazing experience.

-1216 Pipers Brook Rd, Pipers Brook TAS 7254
+1216 Pipers Brook Rd, Pipers Brook, 7254

 Open daily from 10am to 4pm (Summer), Thursday to Monday 11am to 4pm (Winter)